Automatic layout of railroad diagrams: A three-step layout algorithm

 \subsection{Wrapping as optimization}

-Many layout problems are stated in terms of hard constraints and softer optimization objectives. \mbox{1-dimensional} problems like text wrapping and code pretty-printing treat layout width as a hard constraint, while trying to minimize properties like height, \footnote{ This seems obvious but bears further thought.
+Many layout problems are stated in terms of hard constraints and softer optimization objectives. \mbox{1-dimensional} problems like text wrapping and code pretty-printing treat layout width as a hard constraint, while trying to minimize properties like height,\footnote{This seems obvious but bears further thought.
 It is the main axis that has a hard constraint, and the cross axis that is subject to minimization.
 Layouts with different reading orders behave accordingly: for instance, traditional Chinese calligraphy was laid out on horizontal scrolls, with a top-to-bottom main axis (limited by paper height) and a right-to-left cross axis (e.g.~\cite{ChengsuXizhiLantingjiXuScroll650}).
-1-dimensional layouts are informally often measured along the cross axis---books in pages, code in lines, scrolls in inches---implicitly assuming the layout makes good use of a reasonable main-axis size. } deviance from normative spacing, and drastic variation between lines \cite{KnuthPlassBreakingParagraphsLines1981,PorncharoenwaseEtAlPrettyExpressivePrinter2023}.
+1-dimensional layouts are informally often measured along the cross axis -- books in pages, code in lines, scrolls in inches -- implicitly assuming the layout makes good use of a reasonable main-axis size.} deviance from normative spacing, and drastic variation between lines~\cite{KnuthPlassBreakingParagraphsLines1981,PorncharoenwaseEtAlPrettyExpressivePrinter2023}.
 In contrast, the constraints and objectives for 2-dimensional layout problems are typically isotropic properties, unlike size.
-For instance, among Graphviz's 8~graph layout algorithms, 5~do not favor any axis over another; 1~(``circo'') distinguishes radial and circular axes, but minimizes edge crossings (independent of direction); and 2 (``dot'' and ``twopi'') are explicitly hierarchical layouts that impose a 1-dimensional structure (``discrete ranks or levels'') on the graph \cite{GraphvizcontributorsLayoutEngines2022}.
+For instance, among Graphviz's 8~graph layout algorithms, 5~do not favor any axis over another; 1~(``circo'') distinguishes radial and circular axes, but minimizes edge crossings (independent of direction); and 2 (``dot'' and ``twopi'') are explicitly hierarchical layouts that impose a 1-dimensional structure of discrete ``ranks'' or ``levels'') on the graph~\cite{GansnerNorthOpenGraphVisualization2000}.

-Railroad layouts, being 1.5-dimensional (\autoref{sec:why-interesting}), fall somewhere in between.
-Like 1-dimensional layouts, they follow a reading order and are wrapped in practice (e.g. \autoref{fig:wild:sqlite}, \ref{fig:wild:ibm}), so we treat target width as a hard constraint.
-In fact, it can be an exact constraint, as railroad layouts stretch more and suffer less from sparse rows than text or code.
-But \autoref{fig:wrapexamples} illustrates how the usual parameters of 1-dimensional layout---width, height, and balance---cannot explain all railroad layout decisions, as they do not account for the additional ``.5~dimension''.
-Informally, layouts with less and shallower wrapping are preferred for ease of reading, while trying to make good use of available space.
+Railroad layouts, being 1.5-dimensional, fall somewhere in between.
+Like 1-dimensional layouts, they follow a reading order and are wrapped in practice, so we treat target width as a hard constraint (and in fact, an exact one, as railroad layouts stretch more and suffer less from sparse rows than text or code).
+But \autoref{fig:wrapexamples} illustrates how the usual parameters of 1-dimensional layout -- width, height, and balance -- cannot explain the additional ``.5~dimension'' of railroad layout decisions.
+Informally, layouts with less and shallower wrapping are preferred, while trying to make good use of available space.